eng

 History and Culture

-Over the years, Bolzano's history, culture and traditions have defined the city's character: lively, multilingual and always changing.
+Over the years, Bolzano's history, culture, and traditions have shaped the city's character: lively, multilingual, and ever-evolving.

-Bolzano was probably founded as a Roman military statio in 15 B.C. under the name of "Pons Drusi".
-In the following centuries it was invaded by Visigoths, Ostrogoths, Huns, Lombards, Saracens, Normans and Hungarians up to the Counts of Tyrol in the 13th century.
+Bolzano was likely founded as a Roman military station in 15 B.C. under the name "Pons Drusi."
+In the following centuries, it was invaded by the Visigoths, Ostrogoths, Huns, Lombards, Saracens, Normans, and Hungarians, before falling under the control of the Counts of Tyrol in the 13th century.

-In 1363 the county was handed to the Habsburgs, who ruled until 1806 when Tyrol became part of the Kingdom of Bavaria, then allied with Napoleonic France.
-In 1814 the Tyrol returned to Austria and in 1919 the southern part of the Tyrol (South Tyrol) was annexed to Italy by the Treaty of Saint Germain.
+In 1363, the county was handed to the Habsburgs, who ruled until 1806, when Tyrol became part of the Kingdom of Bavaria, allied with Napoleonic France.
+In 1814, Tyrol was returned to Austria, and in 1919, the southern part of Tyrol (South Tyrol) was annexed by Italy under the Treaty of Saint Germain.

-Fascist Italianization provided for a new urban plan, which from 1935 radically changed Bolzano's appearance, expanding it southwards into the new "Semirurali" districts and the industrial area where previously there had only been vineyards and orchards.
+Fascist Italianization led to a new urban plan in 1935, radically changing Bolzano's appearance.
+The city expanded southward into the new "Semirurali" districts and the industrial area, where vineyards and orchards once stood.

-In the 1960s, Bolzano went from being a predominantly commercial city to a tourist boom that has never left it.
+In the 1960s, Bolzano transformed from a predominantly commercial city into a booming tourist destination, a trend that has continued to this day.

 loading ...